metacpan/metacpan-cpan-extracted/distros/R/RiveScript/README.md

 # CHANGES

+    2.0.4  Nov 25 2022
+    - Fix certain combinations of nested tags causing an infinite loop to parse them.
+    - Fix {weight} tags in triggers not trimming remaining whitespace after they are removed, which affected trigger matching ability.

     2.0.3  Aug 26 2016
     - Fix inline comment regexp that was making URLs impossible to represent in replies.